qiushiyan/qiushiyan/README.md

-Hi there :wave:

-I am currently working on AI apps.
+Hi there :wave:.
+I am an AI and fullstack engineer.
 Porjects I worked on include

 - [iTELL](https://www.itell.ai/)